Simulation Architecture

 - Update shooter (launch if firing + cooldown expired + hopper > 0)

-- Publish telemetry (poses, scores, components → AdvantageKit)
+- Publish telemetry (poses, scores, components, debug → AdvantageKit)

 Design Patterns